sushiag/go-webrtc-signaling-server/README.md

-# WebRTC Signaling Server & Client in Go (For Rust Integration)
+# WebRTC Signaling Server & Client in Go

 ## Objectives:
 - A signaling server in Go using WebSockets to help clients find and connect with each other.
 - A WebRTC client in Go that talks to the server and handles ICE candidates and session details.
-- An FFI (Foreign Function Interface) so Rust can use the Go WebRTC client.
+- REST API for user authenthication ('/ws', '/register', /updatepassword' and '/regenerate')
+- Sqlite for lightweight and storage
+- End-to-End test using tesify
+- Channel-based conncurreny (no 'sync.' beside using in End-to-End testings)

 ## Overview
-This project is a WebRTC signaling server implemented in Go with FFI bindings for Rust.
-It handles peer discovery, WebSocket-based signaling, API key authentication, and session management.
-The client-side WebRTC logic is also managed in Go, while the UI is handled separately using Svelte or Rust.
+This project is a WebRTC signaling server & client implemented in Go using SQLite as the database.

 ## Features
 - WebSocket-based signaling
-- API key authentication
 - ICE candidate exchange and restart handling
 - Room management and peer discovery
 - DataChannel error handling
 - STUN server configuration
+- User registration, Authentication using API-Key to connect to the websocket,  update password and API-Key generation for websocket authentication.
+- Lightweight SQLite

 ## Installation
 ### Prerequisites